-Our program offerings continue to evolve as the needs of our community change.
-For AY 2020-2021, GCC is launching our first ever four-year degree - a Bachelor of Science in Career and Technical Education or BS CTE, with approval from the Accrediting Commission for Community and Junior Colleges (ACCJC).
-We also have a new two-plustwo Computer Science degree program that requires all Computer Science degree students to complete their Associate's Degree at the Guam Community College and then move to the University of Guam to complete their Bachelor's Degree.
-This program is a true dual enrollment program and offers complete articulation of general education courses required by both GCC and UOG.
-As with all of our other programs, these new program offerings were developed with input from industry professionals, under the curriculum oversight by our outstanding faculty here at GCC.
+Last academic year, GCC launched our first ever four-year degree - a Bachelor of Science in Career and Technical Education or BS CTE, as well as the two-plus-two Computer Science degree program that requires all Computer Science degree students to complete their Associate's Degree at the Guam Community College and then move to the University of Guam to complete their Bachelor's Degree.
+We will continue to develop and expand programs like these so our students have the widest options possible to pursue their educational goals.